department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-11-Toxic Exposure/AT- Conversation Guide.md

 ## **First Task: \[Concept Test- Review and Submit alert\] \- 10 minutes**

 That was a lot to get through, thanks for your patience.
 Now we are ready to begin our first task.
-We are starting today’s session at the end of the disability compensation form, rather than the beginning.
+We are starting today’s session at the end of the disability compensation form, not the beginning.
 This screen is at the very end of the form in step 5 out of 5\.

 We filled out the form with fake data– none of the information listed is yours and will not impact your benefits in any way.

-Task: Review the screen and let me know when you are ready to submit your claim.
+* Review the screen and let me know if you feel ready to submit your claim.

+Do your best to think out loud as your navigate through the page.
 Do not navigate away from this screen, but tell me verbally if you would like to go somewhere else.

 **Post-Task Questions**